Geographic Data#

 • projection (default=None): Coordinate reference system of the plot (output projection) specified as a string or integer EPSG code, a CRS or Proj pyproj object, a Cartopy CRS object or class name, a WKT string, or a proj.4 string.
 Defaults to PlateCarree.

 • tiles (default=False): Whether to overlay the plot on a tile source.
-Accept the following values:
+If coordinate values fall within lat/lon bounds, auto-projects to EPSG:3857 unless projection=False or if the data is lazily loaded (dask / ibis).
+Accepts the following values:

 • True: OpenStreetMap layer